jeeyoungk/resume/README.md

 An avid engineer.
 My interests span from software development to algorithms and mathematics.
 Challenging real life problems fascinate me.
 I love working with different levels of abstractions at once.

+I'm currently at [Square](https://squareup.com).
+Leading many engineering teams - Payments, Visibility, and Data Infrastructure.
+Before that, I founded Polychart, a data visualization startup focusing on interactive analysis.

-I was very fortunate to have a diverse set of internship while attending University of Waterloo.
-Started off as a simple software engineer in test automation and web development, but I gradually specialized into infrastructures and big data applications.
-I spent a year after graduation on Polychart, a data visualization startup.
+While I was a student I interned in [various](https://google.com) [companies](https://wish.com) working on test automation, web development, and big data applications.

 My current interests are:

 * Data Warehousing
 * Distributed Systems
-* Database Systems
-* Time-series Databases
+* Database Systems, specifically Time-series Databases

 At the end of the day, I'm a generalist in heart.
-I still have much to learn, and I would love to dedicate my passion towards the company and the product that I believe in.
+I still have much to learn and I would love to dedicate my passion towards the company and the product that I believe in.

 Work Experience
 ---------------